kubeflow/kubeflow/README.md

 - Deploying and managing loosely-coupled microservices
 - Scaling based on demand

-Because ML practitioners use so many different types of tools, it is a key goal that you can customize the stack to whatever your requirements (within reason), and let the system take care of the "boring stuff."
+Because ML practitioners use so many different types of tools, it's a key goal that you can customize the stack to whatever your requirements (within reason) and let the system take care of the "boring stuff."
 While we have started with a narrow set of technologies, we are working with many different projects to include additional tooling.

 Ultimately, we want to have a set of simple manifests that give you an easy to use ML stack _anywhere_ Kubernetes is already running and can self configure based on the cluster it deploys into.

 ## Who should consider using Kubeflow?

-Based on the current functionality you should consider using Kubeflow if
+Based on the current functionality you should consider using Kubeflow if:

   * You want to train/serve TensorFlow models in different environments (e.g. local, on prem, and cloud)
   * You want to use Jupyter notebooks to manage TensorFlow training jobs
        * kubeflow is particularly helpful if you want to launch training jobs that use more resources (more nodes or more GPUs) than your notebook.
   * You want to combine TensorFlow with other processes
-       * For example if you want to use [tensorflow/agents](https://github.com/tensorflow/agents) to run simulations to generate data for training reinforcement learning models
+       * For example, you may want to use [tensorflow/agents](https://github.com/tensorflow/agents) to run simulations to generate data for training reinforcement learning models.

 This list is based ONLY on current capabilities.
-We are investing significant resources to expand the functionality and actively soliciting help from companies and inviduals interested in contributing (see [below](README.md#who-should-consider-contributing-to-kubeflow))
+We are investing significant resources to expand the functionality and actively soliciting help from companies and inviduals interested in contributing (see [below](README.md#who-should-consider-contributing-to-kubeflow)).

 ## Setup